Lukaszpg/jPUBG-Android/README.md

 ## Overview

-Simple API wrapper written in Java for retriving statistics from http://pubgtracker.com API. his is Android version without Java 8 features to provide full compatibility with Android.
+Simple API wrapper written in Java for retriving statistics from http://pubgtracker.com API.
+This is Android version without Java 8 features to provide full compatibility with Android.
 You need valid pubgtracker.com API KEY in order to use my API wrapper.
 You can get one here: https://pubgtracker.com/site-api.

 ## How to get